 My Take

-I was honestly nicely surprised by the result – nice sharp and clean edges and equal depth along the dado.
-It is a very simple jig but serves its purposes really well considering no power tool or hand tool was used.
+I was pleasantly surprised by the result – nice sharp and clean edges and equal depth along the dado.
+It is a very simple jig but serves its purposes well considering no power tool or hand tool was used.

-Although, there is definitely room for improvement.
+However, there is room for improvement.
 These are the major drawbacks of the build that could be improved:

 - The jig is not adjustable.
 It cannot accommodate pieces of different sizes.
 Making one of the side rails adjustable would solve the problem.